-Trident recommends the following option to expedite the formatting process:
+Trident recommends the following options to expedite the formatting process:

--E nodiscard:

-- Keep, do not attempt to discard blocks at mkfs time (discarding blocks initially is useful on solid state devices and sparse / thin-provisioned storage).
-This replaces the deprecated option "-K" and it is applicable to all the file systems (xfs, ext3, and ext4).
+- -E nodiscard (ext3, ext4): Do not attempt to discard blocks at mkfs time (discarding blocks initially is useful on solid state devices and sparse / thin-provisioned storage).
+This replaces the deprecated option "-K" and it is applicable to ext3, ext4 file systems. - -K (xfs): Do not attempt to discard blocks at mkfs time.
+This option is applicable to xfs file system.